castle-engine/castle-engine/tools/castle-editor/README.md

 * Project options:
     * Allow to configure project qualified name from "Project Options" in editor
     * Icon, other stuff from CastleEngineManifest.xml could be configuirable in editor
+* Desing also X3D nodes inside TCastleScene.
+This would be powerful...
+But not for now.
+I also deliberately do not want to turn CGE editor into Blender :) For creating 3D models, the recommended workflow will remain to use external editor (like Blender), and only e.g. adjust materials in CGE (override material properties using material_properties.xml).
+An editor for X3D nodes would be great to add stuff not possible in Blender, though (Background, clip planes, primitives...).

 ## Contributing: When creating a new Lazarus form, remember to...